prantlf/litevec/docs/API.md

     { "id": "classes/barbarian-0-0", "vector": [ 0.0033867622, 0.008273851, ..., 0.017800305, -0.01118711 ],
       "metadata": { "parnum": "0", "title": "Barbarian", "name": "classes/barbarian", "page": "0" } }

+The URL parameter `?novector=true` will omit the vector from the response.
+Vectors are usually used for querying the embeddings, but they are usually not needed once the embedding has been found and its metadata obtained.

 | Method | Path                                                   | Description         |
 |:-------|:-------------------------------------------------------|:--------------------|